julio-cascalles/sql_blocks/README.md

 * `@` Immediately after the table/field name, it indicates the grouping field.
 * `$` For SQL functions like **avg**$_field_, **sum**$_field_, **count**$_field_...
 * `*` Sets the primary key field.
+* `:` Allows you to assign an alias to the field or expression.

 ---